- About SUANFC

 Sydney University Australian National Football Club (SUANFC) is one of New South Wales’s oldest and largest Australian Rules Football clubs.
 Based on Sydney University’s Camperdown campus, the club proudly offers players of all abilities the opportunity to play AFL in Sydney’s Inner West.
 SUANFC fields teams across all levels (from amateur to semi-professional) and is highly active in the development and mentoring of local area youth groups and wider community engagement.
-In 2021, the club fielded 13 teams in the AFL Sydney Competition:
+In 2023, the club will field 11 teams in the AFL Sydney Competition:

 Men’s Premier Division